Lesotho: Parliamentary vote holds Friday amid impasse on constitutional reforms | Africanews

 In 30 years of rule, Moshoeshoe II was twice forced into exile.
 The current king, his son Letsie III, succeeded him in 1996.
 In 2014, a failed coup led to the flight of the former prime minister, who was reinstated through foreign mediation.

 The last campaign rallies last weekend gathered thousands of supporters under tents erected in the middle of the peaked massifs.
-Some came wrapped in the traditional woollen blankets of the sotho herders, the country's main ethnic group.
+Some came wrapped in the traditional woolen blankets of the Sotho herders, the country's main ethnic group.

 In this mixed parliamentary system with a king who has no real power, the Prime Minister rules.
 But for the past decade, the country the size of Belgium has been ruled by coalition governments, with no party able to win an absolute majority at the ballot box.